Aznoryusof/housing_prices/README.md

 ## Running the Machine Learning Pipeline

 Run the "MLPipeline.R" script to execute the machine learning task.
-The script will conduct machine learning on the data, and output the results into four folders.
+The script will conduct machine learning on the data, and output the results into four folders within the "mlp output" subdirectory.

 The following are the steps taken for building the model and evaluating its performance:
 1. Set up the working directories